 In 2016, Kalmanovitch received a faculty grant from the Tishman Environment and Design Center that challenged her to “meaningfully intersect the environmental issues with the arts and humanities.”

-To that end, Kalmanovitch created an illuminating work of documentary theater, The Tar Sands Songbook, which is inspired by the environmental crisis in her hometown.
+To that end, Kalmanovitch created an illuminating work of documentary theater, The Tar Sands Songbook, which is inspired, in part, by the environmental crisis in Fort McMurray.
 A collaboration between Kalmanovitch, Eugene Lang College faculty member Cecilia Rubino, and The New School’s Humanities Action Lab, Tar Sands is a polyphonic piece that weaves together a chorus of actors’ voices with an original, improvised score.
 The words of indigenous activists, engineers, heavy equipment operators, elders, oil patch workers, scientists, and Kalmanovitch’s own family fuel discussions of the past and future of our environment.

 There will be a workshop performance of the documentary play on October 5 at 7:00 p.m. as part of the Nth Degree series.
 The play will premiere in its final form in summer 2018 at The New School.